Samsung/tizen-docs/docs/application/dotnet/guides/applications/overview.md

   - [Component Based Application](component-based-app.md)

     A component based application provides a way to implement multiple model applications.
-It means you can provide multiple service components, frame components and widget components in one application process.
-The frame component has a window and a lifecycle to manage user interfaces.
-The service component does not have a window and runs in the background, The widget component has widget instances.
+It means you can provide multiple service components, frame components, and widget components in one application process.
+The frame component has a window and a lifecycle to manage the user interfaces.
+The service component does not have a window and runs in the background.
+The widget component has widget instances.
 Every registered component can create multiple instances.

   - [NUI Widget application](nui-widget-app.md)